daprela/dapre-custom-fields-tools/README.txt

 == Installation ==

-1. Download the master github repo.
-2. Install the zip file.
-No settings needed.
-2a.
-If you have Gulp you can generate a zip installable file.
+1. Visit the plugins page within your dashboard and select ‘Add New’;
+2. Search for ‘Dapre Custom Fields Tools’;
-3. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin from your Plugins page;

 == Changelog ==